Bashar al-Assad: Personal life

 Assad speaks fluent English and basic conversational French, having studied at the Franco-Arab al-Hurriyah school in Damascus.
+Bashar al-Assad is an Alawite Muslim.
+Bashar performed the hajj pilgrimage twice, in 1999 and in 2000.

 In December 2000, Assad married Asma Akhras, a British citizen of Syrian origin from Acton, London.
 In 2001, Asma gave birth to their first child, a son named Hafez after the child's grandfather Hafez al-Assad.
+Bashar al-Assad's son Hafez graduated from Moscow State University in the summer of 2023 with a master's thesis in number theory.
 Their daughter Zein was born in 2003, followed by their second son Karim in 2004.
-In January 2013, Assad stated in an interview that his wife was pregnant; however, there were no later reports of them having a fourth child.

-Bashar al-Assad is an Alawite Muslim.

 Assad's sister, Bushra al-Assad, and mother, Anisa Makhlouf, left Syria in 2012 and 2013, respectively, to live in the United Arab Emirates.
 Makhlouf died in Damascus in 2016.

-On 8 March 2021, during the COVID-19 pandemic, Assad and his wife both tested positive for COVID-19 according to the presidential office.
-They were reported to be in good health with "minor symptoms".
-On 30 March, it was announced that both had recovered and tested negative for the disease.
+On 23 December 2024, it was reported that Asma al-Assad had filed for divorce after being dissatisfied with life in Moscow.
+However, the reports were denied by the Russian government.